Zhejiang Province

 Current Trends and Daily Life

-Zhejiang daily life balances urban growth with traditional culture.
-In Hangzhou, commuters use subways, highways, and river transport, shop in malls and markets, and work in services, manufacturing, and e-commerce, while surrounding towns focus on farming, artisanal crafts, and fishing.
-Seasonal festivals, including Dragon Boat Festival, temple fairs, and traditional operas, remain integral to community life.
+Zhejiang daily life blends urban growth with traditional culture.
+In Hangzhou, residents move around using subways, highways, and river transport, shop in markets and malls, and work in services, manufacturing, and e-commerce, while surrounding towns focus on farming, artisanal crafts, and fishing.
+Seasonal festivals, including Dragon Boat Festival, temple fairs, and traditional operas, remain central to community life.

 Practical Travel and Tips